-Nannette Fabrey said, “The Band Wagon brought together all the people that really knew how to put on a show, know how to make a movie, and the picture still holds up.”
+Nannette Fabrey said, “The Band Wagon brought together all the people that really knew how to put on a show, knew how to make a movie, and the picture still holds up.”

-1. The plot was inspired on real life.
+1. The plot was inspired by real life.